JoshSGman/ionic-shop/README.md

 {
   title: 'product name',
   description: 'product description',
-  quantity: integer (number of products added),
+  productQuantity: integer (number of products added),
   price: integer (per unit price of the product),
   images: (An array of strings containing the path to your image url),
   id: an optional field to give each product a unique id